What is relationship selling? Everything you need to know

 Here's the problem: nobody has every answer.
 Instead of pretending that you do, be genuine.
 Admit when you don't know something.
 Doing so will humanize the sales process and make you more likable, which will make it easier to succeed with relationship-based selling.

-Just don't get so caught up in relationship building that you forget why you're talking to prospects in the first place.
+Just don't get so caught up in building customer relationships that you forget why you're talking to prospects in the first place.
 You're trying to sell them something, not become their best friend.

 The trick is to find a balance between connecting and closing.